January 28 at 8:15am

 The Good Machine No-Budget Commandments

-Back in the day, before I had This is that, I had a production company called Good Machine.
+Back in the day, back when indie film was a workable financial enterprise, back before I ran the San Francisco Film Society, back before there was a Double Hope, back before I was part of This is that, I had a production company called Good Machine.
 James Schamus and I founded it together, and we later partnered with David Linde.
 Mary Jane Skalski and Anthony Bregman were also partners, and we had the good fortune to work with a host of other talents including my later partners Anne Carey and Diana Victor, and Ross Katz, Glen Basner, Heta Paarte, Lamia Guelatti, Melinka Thompson-Gody, Jean Castelli, Kelly Miller, Dan Beers, Eric Papa, Jawal Nga, and many other later-legends to be.

 As good as the films we made, as great as the individuals we got to collaborate with, we also had a genuine fondness for memos and how-to’s.
-If you come to my office these days, it looks like a FEMA site; we are going paperless, and I am sorting through the files, finding many choice nuggets.
-My madeleines.
+Those were the days when you stored things in file cabinets.
+The 90’s are in boxes now in my garage.
+Once things went digital, it as if they are lost.
+I stumble through less.
+When they were paper I occasionally had the pleasure of sorting through the files, finding choice nuggets.
+My madeleines… like this.

 The Rise No-Budget NYC.
 Good Machine ‘97